Chacaponquin/chaca-web/public/docs/api/overview.md

 The Chaca Web API provides a wide range of functionality for developers, including:

-- Create data through defined schemas by passing it through HTTP requests.
+- Create data through defined modules by passing it through HTTP requests.
 [See examples](./schema)
 - Obtain data generated through defined functions of Chaca.
 [See examples](./schema-option)

 ## Request format